AhmadEleiwa/JEngine/README.md

 The most challenge I faced is that's the OpenGL is so hard to learn and the lag of good resources. during my shearching i found a book called Learn OpenGl- Grapics by joey de Vries. it realy good and was clear.

 ## how to use & requirements
-First of all, the project must run in vs code with these extenstions:
+First of all, the project must run in vs code with these extensions:
-1. project manager for java Extension.
+1. project manager for java.
-2. java Extension.
+2. java.
+after that it need run the main method normally.